jonnonz1/nz-statute-book/acts/public/2011/financial-markets-supervisors-act-2011.md

   (b) refer the matter back to the FMA with a direction to reconsider the whole or a specified part of the decision; or (c) if the licensee has been removed from an appointment, order that the licensee be reinstated on terms determined by the court.

+**FMA appointee's powers and duties**

+### 40A FMA appointee has powers and duties of supervisor
+(1) An FMA appointee (whether appointed under section 22 or 37) has all of the powers and duties of the supervisor of the debt security, registered scheme, or retirement village that are conferred or imposed by the governing document or by law.
+(2) This section is subject to sections 22(7) and 37(6).

 **Pecuniary penalty and compensation orders**

 ### 41 Pecuniary penalty orders
-(1) The High Court may, on application by the FMA, order a licensee to pay a pecuniary penalty to the Crown if the court is satisfied that the licensee has contravened a licensee obligation.
+(1) The High Court may, on application by the FMA, order a licensee or other person to pay a pecuniary penalty to the Crown if the court is satisfied that—
+  (a) the licensee or other person has contravened section 6, 8, 24(4) or (5), or 39(5) or (6); or
+  (b) the licensee has contravened a licensee obligation.
 (2) In determining whether or not to make a pecuniary penalty order and (if an order is to be made) the amount of the penalty to be imposed, the court must have regard to all relevant matters, including—
   (a) the nature and extent of the contravention:
-  (b) (in the case of a contravention relating to a security) the likelihood, nature, and extent of any damage to the integrity or reputation of New Zealand's securities markets as a result of the contravention:
+  (b) in the case of a contravention relating to a debt security or registered scheme, the likelihood, nature, and extent of any damage to the integrity or reputation of New Zealand's financial markets as a result of the contravention:
-  (c) the nature and extent of any loss or damage suffered by security holders or residents because of the contravention:
+  (c) the nature and extent of any loss or damage suffered by product holders or residents because of the contravention:
   (d) the circumstances in which the contravention occurred:
-  (e) whether or not the licensee has previously contravened a licensee obligation:
+  (e) whether or not the licensee or other person has previously contravened this Act or a licensee obligation:
   (f) the public benefit in encouraging prompt and honest self-reporting of breaches or possible breaches of licensee obligations:
   (g) any other circumstances that the court considers relevant.
-(3) The maximum amount of a pecuniary penalty for a contravention of a licensee obligation is— (a) $200,000, if the contravention or conduct materially prejudiced security holders' or residents' interests; and (b) $100,000, in all other cases.
+(3) The maximum amount of a pecuniary penalty under this section is $600,000.
-(4) If conduct by a licensee constitutes a contravention of 2 or more licensee obligations, proceedings may be brought against that licensee for the contravention of any 1 or more of the obligations, but a licensee is not liable to more than 1 pecuniary penalty order for the same conduct.
+(4) If conduct by a person constitutes a contravention of 2 or more provisions referred to in subsection (1) or licensee obligations, proceedings may be brought against that person for the contravention of any 1 or more of the provisions or obligations, but a person is not liable to more than 1 pecuniary penalty order for the same conduct.

 ### 42 Compensation orders
-(1) The High Court may, on application by the FMA, a security holder, or a resident, order a licensee to pay compensation to any security holder or resident (the aggrieved person) if the court is satisfied that—
+(1) The High Court may, on application by the FMA, a product holder, or a resident, order a licensee to pay compensation to any product holder or resident (the aggrieved person) if the court is satisfied that—
-  (a) the licensee has contravened a licensee obligation; and (b) the contravention has caused loss or damage to the aggrieved person.
+  (a) the licensee has contravened a licensee obligation; and (b) the aggrieved person has suffered, or is likely to suffer, loss or damage because of the contravention.
 (2) The court may make a compensation order whether or not any aggrieved person is a party to the proceeding.
 (3) The court may make any order it thinks just to compensate an aggrieved person in whole or in part for the loss or damage.